willkg/socorro-zero/docs/arch_collector.rst

 1. nginx can't decompress POST data, so we have to do it in Python-land

+2. The ``socorro-collector.conf`` nginx conf file limits HTTP body data to 20mb maximum.
+Thus the maximum crash report size would be whatever we can compress into 20mb.

-2. We want to return a crashid and end the HTTP connection as quickly as possible.
+3. We want to return a crashid and end the HTTP connection as quickly as possible.
 Because of this, we can't wait to send the data to S3 and RabbitMQ.
    Thus we store the crash on disk and have the separate crashmover process deal with it.

-3. Storing the crash on disk allows us to manually go in and send crashes along if the crashmover process ever dies and can't come back up.
+4. Storing the crash on disk allows us to manually go in and send crashes along if the crashmover process ever dies and can't come back up.

-4. We want to be able to get a list of all crashes that came in on a specific day.
+5. We want to be able to get a list of all crashes that came in on a specific day.
 Because of that, we use the following pseudo-filename schema::

      {prefix}/v2/{name_of_thing}/{entropy}/{date}/{id}